MHamzaS45/Programming-Fundamentals-Python/README.md

 ## [Messages from The Four Emperors](https://github.com/MHamzaS45/Programming-Fundamentals-Python/tree/bd4748b99ba1498dded22e0999ad15facbbc6e81/Week%206/Messages%20from%20the%20Four%20Emperors%20%5BFEATURED%20PROJECT%5D)

-A text adventure game developed in Python, complete with autosave functions and a narrative.
+A text based adventure game developed in Python, complete with autosave functions and a narrative.
 More details in the README file

 ## [ROCK PAPER SCISSORS](https://github.com/MHamzaS45/Programming-Fundamentals-Python/blob/main/Week%207/A7%20Task%206.py)